 A.A.S.
-Business Management: Option Retail Management
+Business Management: Option Retail Management Technical Certificate in Retail Management

 The Associate of Applied Science degree option in Retail prepares students for management and supervisory positions with excellent prospects for employment in the rapidly growing field of retail.
 Online and on-campus options available.